macv93/macv93/README.md

 * **Databases:** Proficient in working with both relational (e.g., PostgreSQL, MySQL) and non-relational (e.g., MongoDB, DynamoDB) databases 💾
 * **Cloud:** Experience with AWS services ☁️

+I have experience working at both product companies and a web consultancy, allowing me to adapt to diverse project requirements and team dynamics.

 ## Looking for Opportunities